tbftn/checkmk_plugins/netextreme_psu_in/README.md

 * Flexible configuration:
   * "Powered Off" and "Failed" can be mapped to the desired Checkmk states (default: `CRIT`).
   * Upper power consumption thresholds can be adjusted in WATO.
-* Clearer service information and performance data (electrical power in W).

-This way, the check provides more transparency about the actual status of each power supply, while staying fully compatible with Checkmk.

 ### Check information
 #### Service